LoyolaChicagoBooks/introcs-csharp/rst/libraryclass.rst

 ``PromptInt`` in the ``addition3.cs`` edit window.
 (Be sure to change back to ``///``.)

-There are more elaborate documentation conventions that can be used for Xamarin Studio and other documentation generation programs.
-We defer that discussion to a later appendix.
+There are more elaborate documentation conventions that can be used for Xamarin Studio and other documentation generation programs, not discussed here.

 This documentation also works inside a single program file.
 If you have a long program with lots of functions defined, this can also be helpful when calling